dgasmith/opt_einsum/docs/source/reusing_paths.rst

 .. note::

-    The constant part of an expression is lazily generated upon the first call (specific to each backend), though it can also be explicitly built by calling:meth:`~opt_einsum.contract.ContractExpression.evaluate_constants`.
+    The constant part of an expression is lazily generated upon the first call (specific to each backend), though it can also be explicitly built by calling :meth:`~opt_einsum.contract.ContractExpression.evaluate_constants`.

 We can confirm the advantage of using expressions and constants by timing the following scenarios, first setting